bikatti/squarespace-refactored-recent-comments-widget/README.md

 # squarespace-refactored-recent-comments-widget
 This SquareSpace widget, available at https://www.squarewebsites.org/squarespace-plugins/recent-comments-widget, is loading very slowly due to poorly coded asynchronous requests.
 I have refactored it to handle multiple requests in parallel, using best practices and making the code more readable.
+As a result, the load time has improved from approximately 5 minutes to around 5 seconds.